ChristianVaras/ChristianVaras/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-I am a Full Stack Developer
+Hi, I'm Christian Varas.
+Welcome to my profile!
+I am a Full Stack student at Holberton School Peru.
+My journey to become a software developer started around the time of the pandemic, I was always curious how things like games, websites and apps were built.

 ### My Opensource Story
 All of my projects are released as open-source on GitHub, this includes some of my GitHub trending projects: